anarcat/feed2tweet/docs/source/configure.rst

 For the [cache] section:

 - cachefile: the path to the cache file storing ids of already tweeted links.
 Absolute path is mandatory.
 This file should always use the .db extension.
+- cache_limit: length of the cache queue. defaults to 100.

 For the [rss] section:

 - uri: the url of the rss feed to parse
 - uri_list: a path to a file with several adresses of rss feeds, one by line.
-Absolute path is mandatory
+Absolute path is mandatory.
 - tweet: format of the tweet you want to post.
 It should use existing entries of the RSS fields like {title} or {link}.
-Launch it with this field empty to display all available entries
+Launch it with this field empty to display all available entries.
-- {one field of the rss feed}_pattern: takes a string representing a pattern to match for a specified field of each rss entry of the rss feed, like title_pattern or summary_pattern
+- {one field of the rss feed}_pattern: takes a string representing a pattern to match for a specified field of each rss entry of the rss feed, like title_pattern or summary_pattern.
 - {one field of the rss feed}_pattern_case_sensitive: either the pattern matching for the specified field should be case sensitive or not.
-Default to true if not specified
+Default to true if not specified.

 For the [hashtaglist] section: